craigbutcher/craigbutcher.github.io/src/notes/2020/weeknotes-12.md

 ## Apple's hardware upgrades

+There has been some tasty updates by the fruit company.

 ### iPad Pro

 Somehow it has taken over the top when it comes to raising the hardware game with their custom ARM chip.
 The new iPad Pro has the same form factor, new cameras, [LiDAR scanner](https://en.wikipedia.org/wiki/Lidar), still talking heavily about augmented reality, and boasting an 8-core graphics processor flagging this device to be faster than most PC laptops.